 If a single maintenance window task is registered with multiple targets, its task invocations occur sequentially and not in parallel.
 If your task must run on multiple targets at the same time, register a task for each target individually and assign each task the same priority level.

-You can specify targets using instance IDs, resource group names, or tags that have been applied to instances.
+You can specify targets using managed node IDs, resource group names, or tags that have been applied to managed nodes.

-Example 2: Use tag key-pairs applied to instances
+Example 2: Use tag key-pairs applied to managed nodes

 Example 4: Use resource group names